 TV Shows | 5 min

-The Dawn of the Bene Gesserit Ten thousand years before the rise of Paul Atreides, the Dune universe is still healing from the wounds of the Butlerian Jihad, the destructive holy war that eradicated thinking machines.
+The Dawn of the Bene Gesserit Ten thousand years before the rise of Paul Atreides, the Dune universe is still healing from the wounds of the Butlerian Jihad, the devastating holy war that eradicated thinking machines.
 It is in this political and spiritual chaos that Dune: Prophecy takes root, the epic HBO series exploring the genesis of the most formidable and influential organization in the galaxy: the Bene Gesserit Sisterhood.
 The Imperium is a vast chessboard where the Great Houses vie for influence around the Golden Lion Throne of House Corrino.
-But in the shadows, the Harkonnen sisters, Valya and Tula, weave a web of alliances, genetic manipulation, and nascent psychic powers to secure the future of humanity.
+But in the shadows, the Harkonnen sisters, Valya and Tula, weave a web of alliances, genetic manipulations, and nascent psychic powers to secure humanity's future.
 Their methods are ruthless, their vision spans millennia, and their devotion to "the Way" demands unimaginable sacrifices.
-In this universe where trust is a weakness and the slightest mistake can spell the extinction of a bloodline, every individual must choose their side....
+In this universe where trust is a weakness and the slightest mistake can spell the extinction of a bloodline, every individual must choose a side.
+Are you...

 18 questions